The Bosco Difference

 All Bosco students learn the advanced skills needed for success in college as well as in the 21st Century workplace.
 Our curriculum is designed to exceed the entrance requirements set by the UC/CSU systems and immerse our students in a rigorous academic environment that will enable them to become productive citizens.
 Ninety-eight percent of our students over the last 10 years have entered institutions of higher learning.
 Recent graduates were accepted by some of the finest universities in the nation, including Princeton, Notre Dame, UCLA, Georgetown, UC Berkeley, MIT, Stanford and USC.

 Our school competes in the Trinity League, which is recognized as the most competitive league in California and, arguably the nation.

-- Six of our 12 CIF-sponsored sports are "non-cut," giving all student-athletes an opportunity to participate
+- Seven of our 13 CIF-sponsored sports are "non-cut," giving all student-athletes an opportunity to participate

-- Plus, three of our staff members and four of our athletes have won the CIF Champion for Character Award, and our school has been named a Champion for Character School five times.
+- Four of our staff members and seven of our athletes have won the CIF Champion for Character Award, and our school has been named a Champion for Character School five times.

 Our 36-Acre, Historic Campus is One of the Most Beautiful in the State

 St. John Bosco High School was founded in 1940 and has the largest private school campus in Southern California.
 The classically designed buildings, well-manicured grounds and acres of green fields are a source of pride for our students.

 Our Committed, Enthusiastic Teaching Staff is Comprised of Experts in Their Fields

 Our teachers are positive, dynamic and inspiring in their approach.
 They all share the same mission – to instill in students a lifelong passion for learning.
 Each teaches in the discipline in which they received their degree and/or credential.
 In addition, half of our faculty has been teaching for more than 10 years.
 They bring real-world experience to their classrooms and give students the personal mentoring they need along their academic journey.